As a result, students are expected to be taking more but shorter classes that meet every day.

 "If we don't take this opportunity, we will not be doing students the service they need," board member Anne White said.

 Livermore Education President Keith Pickering-Walters said the teachers union did not take a position on the trimester plan, as opinions are varied among its more than 700 teacher-members.
 Hours before the vote, the district and the union signed a memo that included funding, class size and preparation time concerns.
-However, the union is concerned about the financial effects of the board's decision, which comes as the union and district are at odds over pay negotiations covering this school year.

 The district estimated $2.25 million cost for the trimester system over the three years, plus a one-time $130,000 for more textbooks.
 Three teachers at Livermore High and eight at Granada High would need to be hired.
 The district said no new facilities would be needed, though some teachers believe otherwise.